-Ms. González de Asis has received several recognitions for her work on knowledge, governance, and improving service delivery in different sectors, including water, education and transport.
+Ms. González de Asis has received several recognitions for her work on knowledge, governance, crime and violence, gender and improving service delivery in different sectors, including education, urban and transport.
 Ms. Gonzalez is a frequent speaker on governance issues in different fora, including lectures at Stanford University, Harvard University's Kennedy School ad, and Georgetown University.
 Recent and notable publications include "Reducing Corruption at the Local Level" (World Bank 2005); "Governance and Rule of Law" (World Bank Institute, 2006); "Improving Transparency, Integrity and Accountability in Water Supply and Sanitation" (Transparency International and the World Bank 2009); "How to build coalitions: Hackathon Against Domestic Violence" (World Bank 2013); and Operationalizing the science of delivery agenda to enhance development results (World Bank, 2015).
 Ms. González de Asis has a Master’s degree in Law from the Universidad Autónoma of Madrid, and a Master’s in Public Policy from Georgetown University.

 Role in GDI

 As an Advisor, Maria provides strategic guidance in identifying and shaping GDI priorities.